Jannik-Schilling/WaterNetAnalyzer/README.md

 # WaterNetAnalyzer
 ....is a QGIS3 plugin to create a water network (sewer network, river network) from a line layer (shapefile).
 So far the plugin provides three tools.
 **Installation:**
-* Download the Git repository as zip-File
+* *Option 1: from zip-File (latest Versions will appear here first)* ** Download the Git repository as zip-File
-* In QGIS3 go to Plugins > Manage and install Plugins > Install from ZIP
-* select downloaded zip-File
+** In QGIS3 go to Plugins > Manage and install Plugins > Install from ZIP ** select downloaded zip-File
+* *Option 2: from Qgis Plugin Manager*
+** In QGIS3 go to Plugins > Manage and install Plugins ** search for 'WaterNetAnalyzer' and directly install by clicking on 'install plugin'

 The plugin should appear in your Processing Toolbox.
 An example line layer can be found in [the testdata folder](/testdata)